-CO2 CAPTURE CAPACITY VOLUME: Initial phase of up to 2.8 million tonnes per annum (Mtpa), long-term target of up to 10 Mtpa
+CO2 CAPTURE CAPACITY VOLUME: Initial phase of up to 11 million tonnes over 15 years (or an annual average capture rate of approximately 0.8 million tonnes per annum, Mtpa), long term target of up to 10 Mtpa

 PRIMARY STORAGE OPTION: Dedicated geological storage - offshore deep saline formations

-Potential locations include saline formations in the Bunter Sandstone in the Southern North Sea and the Captain Sandstone offshore the North Eastern coast of Scotland.
-These were considered as part of the UK power generation CCS programme and have both completed FEED.
+Potential locations include saline formations in the Bunter Sandstone in the southern North Sea and the Captain Sandstone offshore the northeast coast of Scotland.
+These were considered as part of the UK power generation CCS programme and have both completed Front End Engineering Design (FEED).

 STORAGE FORMATION AND DEPTH: Under evaluation

 TRANSPORTATION DISTANCE TO STORAGE SITE (LENGTH OF PIPELINE): Dependent on storage site location.
-Approximately 10 miles / 16 km of onshore pipeline; approximately 93 miles / 150 km offshore for the Southern North Sea storage option and over 248 miles / 400 km for the NE option.
+Approximately 16 kilometres / 10 miles of onshore pipeline; approximately 150 kilometres / 93 miles offshore for the southern North Sea storage option and over 400 kilometres / 248 miles for the northeast option.